DATED Monday 15th November 2021

 34.3 To prove service, it is sufficient to prove that the notice was transmitted by fax to the fax number or e-mail address of the relevant party or, in the case of post, that the envelope containing the notice was properly addressed and posted.

-All media releases, public announcements and public disclosures by either party relating to this agreement or its subject matter, including promotional or marketing material, shall be co-ordinated with the other party and approved jointly by the parties prior to release save for ARMSTRONG listing and naming the Client as a user of their Services.
+All media releases, public announcements and public disclosures by either party relating to these terms and conditions or its subject matter, including promotional or marketing material, shall be co-ordinated with the other party and approved jointly by the parties prior to release save for ARMSTRONG listing and naming the Client as a user of their Services.

-36.2 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).
+36.2 The parties irrevocably agree that the courts of England have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with these terms and conditions or its subject matter or formation (including non-contractual disputes or claims).

-37.1 If any claim or dispute arises under or in connection with this Agreement, the parties shall attempt to settle such claim or dispute by negotiation.
+37.1 If any claim or dispute arises under or in connection with these terms and conditions, the parties shall attempt to settle such claim or dispute by negotiation.

 37.2 If the parties have not settled any claim or dispute by negotiation within (30) thirty days from the initiation of the negotiation, the dispute shall be referred to and finally resolved by the Courts in accordance with this clause 37.

-Note: Completion of a 15 Fifteen Page Terms and Conditions Document – 01 to 37.2.
+Note: Completion of a Terms and Conditions Document – 01 to 37.2.